-8. The enumerate Function
+8. The enumerate Function¶

-Python has a very useful function, enumerate, that can be used when iterating through data collections.
+, that can be used when iterating through data collections.
 This function allows us to easily print (or otherwise use) both the index (or count) of the item in the collection and the item itself.
 Let’s take a look at a few examples.

 Suppose we want to print the results of a tennis competition.
 We have a list of competitors, and it is in order of how they finished, so we want to print which place they are in addition to their name.
-Without using enumerate, we might do the following:
+Without using enumerate

-The enumerate function allows us to do away with that extra variable, index that we have to increment ourselves.
+that we have to increment ourselves.
 So instead, we can write the following:

-Notice that the output isn’t exactly what we want: Serena Williams came in first place, not zero-eth.
-But this happened because, by default, the index for enumerate begins at 0 (like most things in computer science).
+begins at 0 (like most things in computer science).
 Luckily, we can pass in an optional argument after the name of the collection we want to iterate over that specifies what number we want to use as the start of the index:

 Note that we can call the index (or count) and the item whatever we want.